Menu

 Hiking Trails

 If you can spend at least a half-day, there are many ways to get up close to this majestic glacier.
 Enjoy hiking trails that run along surrounding terrain, including a moderately easy and well-marked trail to Nugget Falls.
-Winding along Mendenhall Lake, the closest trail to the glacier itself, you’ll find a stunning 377-foot waterfall cascading into an iceberg lake with a magnificent glacier in the background — another amazing photo opportunity.
+Winding along Mendenhall Lake you’ll find a stunning 377-foot waterfall cascading into an iceberg lake with a magnificent glacier in the background — another amazing photo opportunity.

 From July through September, take a walk along the platform boardwalks that run along Steep Creek Trail adjacent to the Visitor Center.
 There you’ll see sockeye salmon swimming and spawning as well as the occasional black bear fishing for a meal.
 (No worries, the bears rarely climb up on the platforms.)